rethinkdb/rethinkdb-rs/1-get-started/install/osx.md

 [Download](http://download.rethinkdb.com/osx/rethinkdb-{{site.version.major}}.{{site.version.minor}}.dmg) the disk
 image, run `rethinkdb.pkg`, and follow the installation instructions.

-{% infobox info %}
-__Troubleshooting:__ If you see the message _"rethinkdb.pkg can't be opened because it is from an unidentified developer"_, right click on the file and choose Open.
-See [GitHub issue #1565](https://github.com/rethinkdb/rethinkdb/issues/1565) for more information on signed packages.
-{% endinfobox %}

 # Using Homebrew #

 _Prerequisites:_ Make sure you're on OS X Lion or above (>= 10.7) and